Termination recommended after security guards drag disabled man off uptown light rail platform: CATS

 “CATS supports and endorses the decisions made by the contractor,” they continued.

-In April, Charlotte City Councill approved a three-year contract with Strategic Security Corporation to provide armed security and Armed Security Guards to provide unarmed guards following a number of violent incidents including a stabbing on the LYNX Blue Line in June 2023 and an incident where a CATS bus driver was fatally shot in May 2022.
+In April, Charlotte City Council approved a three-year contract with Strategic Security Corporation to provide armed security and unarmed security guards following a number of violent incidents including a stabbing on the LYNX Blue Line in June 2023 and an incident where a CATS bus driver was fatally shot in May 2022.

 Queen City News has reached out to Strategic Security Corp. for comment.